simplocms/docs/docs/modules/complete-guide.md

 > For more information about a module's configuration, you can visit [Modules/Configuration](modules/configuration.md)

 When we will set everything, then we can to move `Database/Migrations` path.
-This directory must be empty so we will remove all migrations there.
+This directory must be empty, so we will remove all migrations there.
 The same case is also the next folder of the module's root - `Dist`.
 This folder is for storing all public resources as Javascript or CSS files.

 After the previous steps, we need to keep empty `Http/Controllers`, `Http/Requests` and `Models` directories as well.
 About `Http/routes.php` file, we do not notice it now.